FFGGSSJJ/SmartSSD-Oriented-Work/compression/lz77/lz77-c/README.md

 -h: help
 ```
 The *lookahead* and *searchbuffer* sizes are optional.
 If the two options are not set, default values are used.
+ahead* and *searchbuffer* sizes are optional.
+If the two options are not set, default valu